 Bring your own license (BYOL) pricing

 If you want to bill customers yourself, you can choose a Bring your own license (BYOL) pricing model.
-You must provide a way for your customers to get a license from you, typically through a website.
-Cloud Marketplace asks that customers get your license ID before deploying a BYOL product.
-After the deployment, you are responsible for validating the license ID entered by the partner.
+You must provide a way for your customers to get a licence from you, typically through a website.
+After the customer gets their license, you are responsible for validating the license in your app.

 If you want to use a BYOL pricing model, skip to Adding your pricing model in Partner Portal.